keziah55/detectorbank-gui/docs/installation.md

 # Installation

-This app is distributed with an [install](https://github.com/keziah55/detectorbank-gui#installation) script that will install all dependencies and add the app to your application launcher.
+DetectorBank GUI is distributed with an [install](https://github.com/keziah55/detectorbank-gui#installation) script that will install all dependencies and add the app to your application launcher.
 (NB on Debian/Ubuntu systems, this installs PyQt5; on Fedora it install PySide2)